atharsh710/My-Website-with-Tailwind-css/README.md

 # My-First-Website
 Hello people , This repository contains about by first ever Website.
 It contains 'Home', 'About Me', 'Contacts' and 'Blogs' web pages.
-# poetic_windows
+# Atharsh Bodke - poems . quatrains . tech blogs
-My website is about my Write-ups and Poems/Quatrains, It also contain Random Blogs, niche which I loved to share!
+My website is about my Write-ups & Poems/Quatrains, It also contains Tech Blogs ; which I would loved to share!